 Responsive Testing for Responsive Design

-Tips for Responsive Web Testing
+Guidelines for a Responsive Web Testing

 #7) Test features specific to mobile devices on actual devices.